Japan Travel

 Shinjuku: Where to Go in Tokyo for Nightlife and Shopping

-Shinjuku is the bustling heart of Tokyo, renowned for its shopping, dining, and nightlife.
-Here’s where to go in Shinjuku:
+Shinjuku is the bustling heart of the city, renowned for its shopping, dining, and nightlife in Tokyo.

 • Shinjuku Gyoen: This expansive park features English, French Formal, and Japanese Landscape gardens.
 Home to hundreds of cherry blossom trees, it becomes a picturesque spot in spring.
 Unlike most other parks in Tokyo, Shinjuku Gyoen requires a small entrance fee, which is well worth the tranquility and beauty it offers.